-In conclusion positive and negative, fake and real reviews will have an impact on the final purchase.
+In conclusion, positive and negative, fake, and real reviews will have an impact on the final purchase.

 According to FTC over 70% of customers rely on Online recommendations before buying.
-A 2016 survey reveals that as many as 84% purchasers rely on online recommendation the same way they would trust a good friend!
+A 2016 survey reveals that as many as 84% purchasers rely on the online recommendation the same way they would trust a good friend!
 This is 4% increase from 2015.

 But why Writing a Fake Review??

-You are a waiter at a well known restaurant and you got fired.
+You are a waiter at a well-known restaurant and you got fired.
 You’re very upset wondering how will you ever find another job?
 So to get even with your employer for letting you go, you write a negative fake review online under a fictitious name of course.

-Your coffee shop is not doing too well compare to your competitor right around the corner.
+Your coffee shop is not doing too well compared to your competitor right around the corner.
 You never step foot there but you can see the customers are lining up every day.
 You are thinking “Well he is taking business away from me I will fix that”.
-You go online and write a review saying I will never go back again to this place, the coffee taste burn, seems it has been brewing all day, not fresh at all and let me tell you about their baristas, so rude I don’t even know why they are still in business!
+You go online and write a review saying I will never go back again to this place, the coffee taste burns, seems it has been brewing all day, not fresh at all and let me tell you about their baristas, so rude I don’t even know why they are still in business!

 But the main reason for all those fake reviews is “Financial Gain”

-We just spoke of WHY writing fake reviews now lets talk about HOW:
+We just spoke of WHY writing fake reviews now let’s talk about HOW:

 - Some people get hired to write reviews for money

-- Individual working for a company: They are acting as proxies meaning that they are employees of the company and they write reviews for them without disclosing their real identity by changing their IP.
+- Individuals working for a company: They are acting as proxies meaning that they are employees of the company and they write reviews for them without disclosing their real identity by changing their IP.
 If you do a Google search you have people showing you exactly how to do that!

 - Affiliate Marketers.
-People that will earn commission if a visitor buys the item or service that they are reviewing.
+People that will earn a commission if a visitor buys the item or service that they are reviewing.
 These reviews are often just a speech sale without even knowing the product because of the commission they are earning if a sale is made.
 Normally the Affiliate marketer has a lot more knowledge of the product than the prospective buyers.
 Here is a quote from an article: